getsynq/synq-dbt/README.md

 ## Token Format

-**Important:** If your `SYNQ_TOKEN` doesn't start with `st-`, you're using a legacy token that will be deprecated.
-Legacy tokens (in any format different than `st-XXXXXXX`) must be updated to the new format for continued compatibility.
+**Important:** Your `SYNQ_TOKEN` must start with `st-`.
+If you have an older token in a different format, you must upgrade to the new token format.

-To upgrade your token:
+To get your token:
-1. Ensure you're using `synq-dbt` version 1.8.0 or later
+1. Ensure you're using `synq-dbt` version 2.0.0 or later
-2. Generate a new v2 token in your SYNQ settings
+2. Generate a new token in your SYNQ settings
-3. Replace your existing `SYNQ_TOKEN` environment variable with the new token starting with `st-`
+3. Set your `SYNQ_TOKEN` environment variable with the token starting with `st-`

-The new v2 tokens provide improved security and performance.
-Legacy tokens will continue working during the transition period, but we recommend proactively migrating to maintain compatibility with future SYNQ integrations.

 ## Regional API Endpoints

-By default, `synq-dbt` connects to the European region API endpoint.
-If your SYNQ workspace is in the **US region**, you must:
+By default, `synq-dbt` connects to the European region API endpoint (`developer.synq.io`).
+If your SYNQ workspace is in the **US region**, you must set the `SYNQ_API_ENDPOINT` environment variable:

-1. Use `synq-dbt` version 1.8.0 or newer
-2. Use only new v2 tokens (tokens starting with `st-`) - legacy tokens are not supported for US region
-3. Set the `SYNQ_API_ENDPOINT` environment variable:

 ```bash
 export SYNQ_API_ENDPOINT=https://api.us.synq.io